 How much will it cost?

-The project will cost approximately 90 million dollars.
+The project will cost approximately $90 million.
 The area will feature a burn tower; space for high-speed chases, a helicopter pad, a shooting range and a mock village.

 How will it be funded?

 One-third of the bill will come directly from taxpayers, and the other two-thirds will come through the Atlanta Police Foundation, a collection of private non-profits who financially support APD in various ways.

 The land will be leased to the Atlanta Police Foundation for $10 per year.

 The fundraising effort is led by Alex Taylor, CEO of Cox Enterprises.
 The media arm of Cox Enterprises owns Axios, The Atlanta-Journal Constitution, Dayton Daily News and some other Ohio newspapers.

 The land belonged to the Muscogee people, who referred to it as the Welaunee Forest, for generations.
 Beginning in the early 1820s, the Muscogee were forcibly displaced from the area through a series of treaties.
 The removal continued into the 30s.
 The land then became a plantation for the remainder of the 19th century and into the early 20th century.

 In 1911, the city of Atlanta purchased the land.
 Ten years later, it became the Atlanta City Prison and Dairy Farm.
 From 1922 to the late 80s the area ran as a prison farm.
 In 1990, the City began auctioning off farm animals and equipment, and soon after public notice is issued to discuss future plans for the site.

 In 2017, the South River Forest was designated one of the four “city lungs” in a report put together by Atlanta’s City Planning department.
 The department envisioned the South River Forest encompassing an enormous Urban park.